 The battery life is around 5 days, and the tracker has a IP67 water resistance rating.
 All things considering, this is a decent tracker for those on a budget.

 Lightweight and durable, with high water and dust resistance and a 20 day batery life, Arc is a very low-maintenance fitness partner.
 This minimalistic, smart looking device will provide you with an accurate step, distance and calorie count during the day, and will automatically monitor your sleep at night.
 It will also provide you with pulse readings on demand.

 Arc sports a large but slim 0.42 inch UV coated and scratch resistant OLED touchscreen.
 The display is one seamless black surface that is equally readeable in both sunny or low light conditions.
 Only the bottom portion of the screen registers your touch, but it is very responsive and immediately springs to action.

 The unisex unobtrusive look would easily fit a formal evening occasion or an office setting, particularly as it comes only in black.
 If you are looking for a cheaper alternative to more expensive models that has solid features and still looks premium, you found it.

 This list would not be complete without the Xiaomi Mi 2 Band.
-The third generation band from the Chinese tech giant, combines the best features of the predecessor devices, and adds an OLED display to the mix.
+The third generation band from the Chinese tech giant combines the best features of the predecessor devices and throws an OLED display to the mix.
 This means that for the first time Mi tracker users are not tied to their smartphones to check on their daily progress.